vsalvino/clean/README.md

 ------------

 1. Download a copy for your platform from the releases section here.

+2. Rename the downloaded file to `clean` or `clean.exe`.

-2. Put it somewhere on your PATH
+3. Put it somewhere on your PATH.

-   * Linux - I recommend `/usr/local/bin/`
+   * Linux/mac: I recommend `/usr/local/bin/`.
+Then mark as executable with `chmod +x clean`

-   * Windows - I recommend creating a little `tools` folder in your home folder (e.g. `C:\Users\YourName\tools\`) and then updating your PATH to include that folder.
+   * Windows: I recommend creating a `tools` folder in your home folder (e.g.
+     `C:\Users\YourName\tools\`) and then updating your PATH to include that folder.
 Then you can put all your own scripts and tools here.

-3. Open a shell, `cd` to a project, and type `clean`.
+4. Open a shell, `cd` to a project, and type `clean`.

 Run `clean -help` to see full options and usage instructions.